awsug/assets/mailers/meetup.com/README.md

 1. From the meetup group home page, clik 'Manage Group' and select 'Contact Members'.
 2. On this page, select the appropriate audience you want to email it to and a suitable Subject line.
 3. On the Message box, click on 'HTML' visible as the last option on the top bar of the message box.
-4. Paste the HTML template into the pop-up box and click on 'Update'.
+4. Paste the HTML template into the pop-up Edit HTML box and click on 'Update'.
 5. Verify if it's displayed correctly and hit 'Submit'.